duaraghav8/Ethlint/README.md

 solium --init
 ```

-This create ```.soliumrc``` inside your root directory, which has the configuration for the enabled rules.
+This creates ```.soliumrc``` inside your root directory, which has the configuration for the enabled rules.

 You can disable a particular rule by setting its value to ```false```